 Attested: Brigomono at position 174 in the Ravenna Cosmography

 Notes: Nearby is Dunragit, which has attracted great interest as possibly an important place in the later kingdom of Rheged.
 Archaeology at Glenluce Sands suggests a trading place (wic) active in the date range AD 500-900.
 Ptolemy's Αβραουαννου river mouth was there too.
+See here for a discussion of all Roman names in this area north of the Solway.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.